NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

       --providers legacy default

   Behaviour of changing this option between :code:`SIGHUP` might not be well behaving.
-  If you need to change/add/remove this option, fully restart OpenVPN.
+  If you need to change/add/remove this option, fully restart spotify.

 --remap-usr1 signal
   Control whether internally or externally generated :code:`SIGUSR1` signals